PoliticalGraveyard.com

 Perley, Joseph B. — of Enfield, Grafton County, N.H.
 Republican.
 Member of New Hampshire state senate 5th District; elected 1916; alternate delegate to Republican National Convention from New Hampshire, 1920.
 Burial location unknown.

 Perley, Joseph B. — of Lebanon, Grafton County, N.H.
 Republican.
-Candidate in primary for U.S. Representative from New Hampshire 2nd District, 1938; member of New Hampshire state senate 5th District; elected 1940; delegate to New Hampshire state constitutional convention from Lebanon, 1956.
+Candidate for U.S. Representative from New Hampshire 2nd District, 1938; member of New Hampshire state senate 5th District; elected 1940; delegate to New Hampshire state constitutional convention from Lebanon, 1956.
 Presumed deceased.
 Burial location unknown.

 Perley, Merrill (c.1912-1997) — of Vermont.
 Born about 1912.
 Member of Vermont state house of representatives, 1956-64, 1980-94.
 Died August 5, 1997 (age about 85 years).
 Burial location unknown.